|Instructor||David Ferry, Homepage|

-Operating systems are the fundamental bridge between computer hardware and the software programs we use and create.
+Operating systems are the bridge between computer hardware and the software programs we create and use.
 As a concept, operating systems are one of the oldest software disciplines, yet they continue to adapt and reinvent themselves as the computing landscape evolves.
 Modern operating systems must tackle the same challenges of the original mainframes, but must also meet the varied needs of personal computers, severs, mobile/embedded devices, and virtualized systems.

 The four elements of this course are lectures, studios, labs, and exams.
 Studios are short assignments intended to be completed primarily within class time and to augment lecture topics.
 Labs are longer assignments that will ask students to apply and analyze OS mechanisms.
-Most class periods will consist of a short lecture followed by studio time.
+Most class periods will be a mix of questions and answers over lecture material, deep-dives into one or more of the lecture topics or practical demonstrations.
 Expect a lab assignment approximately every two weeks.

 Assessment Objectives- at the completion of this course, students will be able to: